bka-2cycle/face-the-day/README.md

 ## Description

-This app helps you face the day: by populating movies, songs, and books based on your mood, and providing fun facts like what happened this day in history, a joke, and a quote to jump start the day.
+This app helps you face your day by populating movies, songs, and books based on your mood.
+As a bonus, it’ll provide you with a funny joke, a notable quote, and what happened this day in history — to help you face your day.

 ## Table of Contents